winbergoscar0/Moveer/README.md

 ### **!gmove:** ↓
 Moves users inside  GmoveerX to you with one command.
-If the voice channel is named gmoveerPubg the command becomes
+If the voice channel is named gmoveerPubg use the example command
 <br>Example command `!gmove pubg`